 4 It shall be possible to verify that the UE is allowed to access a specific network slice.

 5 The life cycle management of network slice instances and network function instances are assumed to be within the scope of SA5.

+6 Legacy interworking, for example towards circuit switched domain in GERAN and UTRAN based networks, shall be minimized

 4.2.1 Initial High level architectural view

 This clause shows the high level architecture that can be used as a reference model for this study.
+Figure 4.2.1 shows the high-level overall architecture of the NextGen system including the existing systems that need to be taken into account in the NextGen architecture.
+This architecture corresponds to the preferred architecture option from the NGMN 5G White Paper.